Valentine's Day with Jack and Gabe

 He couldn’t find cookie cutters, so he took a butter knife and cut the hearts freeform.
 Gabe could probably do that blindfolded and create perfectly symmetrical hearts.
 Hopefully, Jack’s would pass for artistic.

 The recipe called for the baking sheets to be greased or lined.
-He lined them with paper and transferred the first heart, which ripped in two.
+He lined them with paper and lifted the first heart from the cutting board.
+The dough ripped in two.

-Using a spatula, he managed to move the rest without causing too much damage, but he did have to reshape more than a few.
+Using a spatula, he managed to move the rest of the hearts without causing too much damage, but he had to reshape more than a few.
 As he worked, his heart pounded and his shoulders grew tight, knotted by stress and concentration.

 Finally, he slid both trays into the oven.
 Rolling his shoulders, he set the timer for ten minutes and picked up his coffee.
 Time to make the frosting.
-The recipe seemed easy enough, just some butter, confectioners sugar and vanilla, and the mixer took over, blending far better and quicker, when Jack realized that stirring it by hand wasn’t working.
+The recipe seemed easy enough, just butter, confectioners sugar and vanilla, and the mixer took over, blending the ingredients to a creamy concoction.

 The scent of something… odd… hit him.
 What was that?
 It smelled like… crayons?
 Frowning, sniffing harder, he turned away from his search of the cabinet.
 Cookies shouldn’t smell like that…

 He opened the oven door.
-Smoke hit him along with the stench of acrid-smelling cookies.
+Smoke hit him along with the stench of acrid-smelling, spread out cookies.
 Coughing, he donned oven mitts, pulled the trays out and dropped them on top of the oven.

 This was bad.
 This was so bad.
-What had happened?
+What had gone wrong?

 His heart lurched at the sound of the front door opening then closing.